PoseiDAT/schemas/docs/departure.md

 ## anticipated_activity

-The anticipated activity for the fishing trip.
+The reason for the vessel to depart from port.
 Please check the wiki for the meaning of these codes.

 `anticipated_activity`